 The Act provides for two categories in the social work profession:

 - Registered Social Worker (R.S.W.) which will require a Bachelor of Social Work

 - Licensed Social Worker (L.S.W.) which will require a Diploma of Social Work

 - Complete Application Package (including a list of requirements for Registration as a Social Worker in the Northwest Territories)

 - Reference Form for Social Workers Applying for Registration in the Northwest Territories

 - Consent for release of information to a regulatory body

 Registrants are required to meet continuing competency requirements each year in order to maintain licensure.
 Please see the link below to provide you with a log sheet to assist you in this process of tracking your continuing competency initiatives.
 You must retain this log sheet for a period of 5 years as the Registrar may conduct an audit where this will help substantiate proof or your meeting requirements.

-- Job Postings (Department of Human Resources)
+- Job Postings (Department of Finance)